Deep-MI/hipsta/README.md

 It is recommended to run this pipeline within its own virtual environment.

+The above steps are not necessary when running the [Docker](docker/Docker.md) or [Singularity](singularity/Singularity.md) versions of the package.

 ## Requirements:

+Unless using the [Docker](docker/Docker.md) or [Singularity](singularity/Singularity.md)
+versions of the package, the following conditions need to be met for running an
+analysis:

 1. A FreeSurfer version (6.x or 7.x) must be sourced, i.e. FREESURFER_HOME must
 exist as an environment variable and point to a valid FreeSurfer installation.